 His current academic interests are in storytelling, ethics, education and Scottish Literature.
-He has written 12 books and over 200 scientific papers, gaining an M.Litt in Scottish Literature and Medicine which lead to his latest book “A Doctor’s Line”.
+He has written 12 books and over 200 scientific papers, gaining an M.Litt in Scottish Literature and Medicine which lead to his latest book 'A Doctor’s Line'.

 Speaker: Professor Linda Bauld, Professor of Health Policy, Director of the Institute for Social Marketing and CRUK/BUPA Chair in Behavioural Research for Cancer Prevention

 Linda Bauld is Professor of Health Policy, Director of the Institute for Social Marketing and Dean of Research Impact at the University of Stirling.
 She is also Deputy Director of the UK Centre for Tobacco and Alcohol Studies, which covers 13 Universities, and holds the CRUK/BUPA Chair in Behavioural Research for Cancer Prevention at Cancer Research UK.
 She has conducted studies on smoking cessation and tobacco control for the past 20 years and more recently has been active in alcohol and obesity policy research.
 Linda is Deputy Editor of the journal ‘Nicotine and Tobacco Research’ and is President-Elect of the Society for Research on Nicotine and Tobacco Europe.
-In 2017 she was elected a Fellow of the Royal College of Physicians of Edinburgh for her contribution to public health.

 Discussant: Martin Dockrell, Tobacco Control Lead, Public Health England